Are you interested in learning how to price your coaching package so you’ll get the most value for yourself and your clients?

 1) Price Your Coaching Package Based on Previous Client’s Transformations

 It’s much more powerful to base the price of your coaching package on the transformation it provides.

 How do you figure out the value of that transformation?

 Selling a high-ticket coaching program or pricing you coaching package is easier when your existing programs have testimonials.

-Communicate the ways that you’ve been able to help previous clients, along with the results that they were able to achieve.
+Communicate your track record: the ways that you’ve been able to help previous clients, along with the results that they were able to achieve.

 It’s easier to communicate the transformation that you offer if you can actually present a testimonial.

 If you want your testimonials to be great, you must be sure they include all of the tangible and intangible benefits that your coaching packages delivered to your clients.